oroinc/oro-phpstorm-plugin/README.md

 Install and upgrade
 -----------------------------
-[Oro PHPStorm Plugin](https://plugins.jetbrains.com/plugin/8449) is present in the official JetBrains repository, so developers are able to [install and upgrade it using PHPStorm capabilities](https://www.jetbrains.com/help/phpstorm/2016.1/managing-plugins.html).
+[Oro PhpStorm Plugin](https://plugins.jetbrains.com/plugin/8449) is present in the official JetBrains repository, so developers are able to [install and upgrade it using PhpStorm capabilities](https://www.jetbrains.com/help/phpstorm/2016.1/managing-plugins.html).

 Features
 -----------------------------